microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 For example, if you want to access the second line in a given `Node` instance, you can read `node.lineStarts[0]` and `node.lineStarts[1]` which will give the relative offsets at which a line begins and ends.
 Since we know how many line breaks a node has, accessing a random line in the document is straight forward: read each node starting from the first one until we find the target line break.

-The algorithm remains simple, and it works better than before as we can now jump over entire chunks of text.
-Before we had to iterate character-by-character.
+The algorithm remains simple, and it works better than before as we can now jump over entire chunks of text rather than iterate character-by-character.
 We'll see later on that we can do even better than that.

 ### Avoid the string concatenation trap

 The piece table holds two buffers, one for original content loaded from disk, and another for user edits.
-In VS Code, we are loading text files using node's `fs.readFile` that delivers content in 64KB chunks.
-So when the file is large, let's say 64 MB, we'll receive 1000 chunks.
-After having received all of them we can concatenate them into one large string and store it in the `original` field of the piece table.
+In VS Code, we are loading text files using Node.js `fs.readFile` that delivers content in 64KB chunks.
+So when the file is large, for example 64 MB, we'll receive 1000 chunks.
+After having received all of the chucks, we can concatenate them into one large string and store it in the `original` field of the piece table.

 This sounds reasonable until V8 steps on your toes.
 I tried to open a 500MB file and got an exception because in the version of V8 I used, the maximum string length is 256MB.
 This limit will be lifted to 1GB in future versions of V8 but that doesn't really solve the problem.